-Description: Fact Sheets will be used to provide summary information regarding MPO policy, programs and projects.
+- Description: Fact Sheets will be used to provide summary information regarding MPO policy, programs and projects.
 Fact sheets can be distributed at public meetings, on the CMCOG website, and in public places such as libraries and community centers.
-Individuals and special interest groups can request fact sheets directly from the process, updates to the LRTP and TIP and other MPO activities.
+Individuals and special interest groups can request fact sheets directly from the CMCOG staff office. - Activities: Corridor studies, sub -area studies, other planning studies, project priorities process, updates to the LRTP and TIP and other MPO activities.